Perspectives of NMH Alumni of Color Through the Decades

 Join our panel discussion to hear how NMH, with its long legacy of inclusion and diversity, has served students of color throughout the decades, through the stories of alumni spanning the decades.
 All are welcome to attend this panel discussion.
 We hope to see you there!

-Moderated by Martha Neubert, NMH Dean of Diversity, teacher, and coach, followed by a reception with heavy hors d'oeuvres and beverages.
+Moderated by Martha Neubert, NMH Dean of Diversity, teacher, and coach, followed by a reception with heavy hors d'oeuvres, beer, and wine.

 Our Stories: Boston